input-output-hk/cardano-docs.iohk.io/_docs/technical/2017-01-15-cli-options.md

     <br/>Example: `--bitcoin-distr "(3, 100000)"`
     <br/>&nbsp;
 35. `--exp-distr`
     <br/>Enable exponential distribution.
-It means that first three nodes get 0.875% of stake.
+It means that the first three nodes get 0.875% of stake.
     <br/>This option is used in **development** mode only.
     <br/>&nbsp;
 36. `--update-latest-path FILEPATH`
-    <br/>Path to update installer file, which should be downloaded by Update System.
+    <br/>Path to update the installer file, which should be downloaded by Update System.
     <br/>Default value: `update-installer.exe`.
     <br/>&nbsp;
 37. `--update-with-package`